jesseloudon/jesseloudon.github.io/_posts/2020-02-26-OpenSource Blogging with Jekyll GitHub VSCode Part2.markdown

 ![Part2DevComplete](/assets/images/Part2devcomplete.png "Part2 Dev Complete")

 Congrats on getting this far!
+If you've followed this guide you should be armed with enough knowledge of Jekyll to be dangerous :-)

 Join me for `Part 3` of this series where we'll look at taking your blog live with [GitHub][GitHub] and [GitHub Pages][GitHubPages].